jthurne/kanban-salad/README.md

-Kanban Data Tracker
+Kanban Salad
 ===================

-Kanban Data Tracker will make tracking data on a kanban board (and maybe other types of process visualization boards) easy.
+Kanban Salad makes tracking data on a Kanban board (and maybe other types of process visualization boards) easy.

-The project is currently in the inception phase.
-So far, we've built a prototype android application which can read and program NFC tags on a Kanban board.
+Kanban Salad is currently alpha-quality software.

 Building the Android Client
 ===========================